Steve is the author of a book on how to clear green pond water.

 The other week we had family visiting from Holland.
 The Dutch know a great deal about water and water quality.
 To be honest, my green pond water was an embarrassment to me.
-I made a commitment to get my green pond water clear.
+I committed to getting my green pond water clear.

-Over the last years 40 years or so I've had several small garden ponds and green pond water has been an ever present problem.
+Over the last 40 years or so, I've had several small garden ponds, and green pond water has been an ever-present problem.
 Sometimes I have managed to get the water clear, sometimes not.

 Getting the water clear and keeping it that way was somewhat hit or miss.

-However, since the advent of the internet and in particular sites such as Wikipedia and Youtube, the amount of information and knowledge available to the amateur pond builder and fish keeper has grown exponentially.
+However, since the advent of the internet and particular sites such as Wikipedia and YouTube, the amount of information and knowledge available to the amateur pond builder and fish keeper has grown exponentially.

-For me, the breakthrough came when I understood fully what green water is and how it can be stopped.
+The breakthrough came when I fully understood what green water is and how it can be stopped.

-The algae that causes green water cannot be filtered out.
+The algae that cause green water cannot be filtered out.
 It is a micro-organism.